A13xB0/GoBroke/README_REDIS.md

 2. The client's UUID is also registered in Redis with the instance ID
 3. This registration expires after 24 hours (to prevent stale entries)

+### Client Discovery

+The `GetAllClients` method has been enhanced to return clients from all connected instances:

+1. It first collects all locally connected clients
+2. If Redis is enabled, it queries Redis for clients registered on other instances
+3. It creates virtual client references for remote clients and includes them in the result

+This allows you to get a complete view of all clients across your distributed system.

 ### Message Routing

 When sending a message to a client: